-Any HCS and/or TxHmL provider that is enrolled in Attendant Compensation Rate Enhancement as described in Title 1 of the Texas Administrative Code (TAC) §355.112 whose component code had at least one contract to provide Medicaid HCS and/or TxHmL services in Texas during its fiscal year ending in 2018 is required to complete and submit a 2018 HCS/TxHmL Cost Report.
+HCS and or TxHmL provides are required to complete and submit a HCS and or TxHmL Cost Report.
 The only exception to this requirement is if the provider did not provide any billable attendant services to HHSC recipients during the reporting period.